thenexthub/Codira/docs/CrossCompilationModel.md

 ## Components

-When compiling Swift code, the compiler will consult three different sources of inputs outside of the user provided code.
+When compiling Codira code, the compiler will consult three different sources of inputs outside of the user provided code.

 1. Compiler Resources
 2. System (C/C++) Headers (Platform SDK)
-3. Platform Swift Modules (Swift SDK)
+3. Platform Codira Modules (Codira SDK)

 These pieces compose in a particular manner to build a system image to build code against.

 The compiler resources are content shipped with the toolchain and are tied to that specific version and build of the compiler.
-In the case of the Swift compiler, this includes the Swift shims.
+In the case of the Codira compiler, this includes the Codira shims.
 Whilst this is a compiler resource, the packaging may not necessarily be part of the toolchain due to interdependencies.
 Some of this content is required to process the system headers themselves (e.g. clang's builtin resource headers).